GPSDD/un-index-connector/README.md

 As for importing `tag` data, the `package.tags.name` will be tentatively matched to the taxonomy entities already present in the graph database, and imported when they match.
-In parallel, the API's `legacy` taxonomy will be populated with the `package.organization.name` value.
+In parallel, the API's `legacy` taxonomy will be populated with the `package.organization.title` value.